Did Walter Payton Have Aids?

 On 16 May 1999, Payton records a public announcement ad for organ donation.
 The ad was running in between a television series named Touched By an Angle.
 The subject of matter of series was also on organ donation.

-See also Did Walter Payton Win MVP?
+See also Football life of the legendary Walter Payton

 Does AIDS Cause Primary Sclerosing Cholangitis?